ucsb-ccs-computing/S22-20A/_info/syllabus.md

 # About the Course

 This class serves as an <strong>introduction to programming and computer science</strong>.
 We will use the Python language and write Python programs throughout the course.
 We will be using Python 3 in the class.
-The Python Interpreter can be downloaded for free from Python's download page (http://python.org/downloads/).
-I encourage everyone to install Python on their local computer in order to practice programming in your own time.
+In addition to zyBooks, you should download the Python Interpreter for free from Python's download page (http://python.org/downloads/).
+I encourage everyone to install Python on their local computer in order to practice programming in addition to zyBooks.

 If you find yourself working on a computer that doesn't have Python installed, you can run simple Python code (along with several other languages) on the web with tools such as [IDEOne](https://ideone.com).
 This is not a requirement for the course, but you may find it to be a useful tool.